mskilab-org/JaBbA/README.md

    [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio).
    The software is proprietary, but can be obtained for free under [IBM's academic initiative](https://www.ibm.com/products/ilog-cplex-optimization-studio/pricing).
-   (note this is why Travis build is failing)

 2. Install dependent packages and latest Bioconductor (if you haven't already)